Be prepared for a worst-case scenario

 Move Email to Inbox

-Secondly, depending on which client you are using, you may have to temporarily move all your archived emails back into the Inbox so that they can be downloaded by the email client.
+Secondly, depending on which client you are using and whether it’s POP or IMAP, you may have to temporarily move all your archived emails back into the Inbox so that they can be downloaded by the email client.

 The nice thing about Gmail is that this is not really hard to do and it’s not hard to re-archive everything after the mail has been downloaded.

 Log into your Gmail account and click on All Mail in the left hand column.
-Now click on the All link next to the Select option and you’ll see a new option to select all the email in your account from the very beginning.
+Now click on the All option in the select dropdown and you’ll see a new option to select all the email in your account from the very beginning.